Kip's Castle Park: History

 Charlotte is credited for the design of the "Kypsburg" building and grounds, cultivating an octagonal rose garden in the southwest corner of the property.
-After Charlotte's passing in 1926, the estate was sold and went through several owners, including Indian guru Osho in the 1980s, serving as a monastery.
+After Charlotte's death in 1926, the estate was sold and went through several owners, including Indian guru Osho in the 1980s, serving as a monastery.

-The building and grounds fell into a state of dilapidation until the law firm of Schwartz, Tobia & Stanziale purchased the property in 1985.
-Up until 2005 a considerable amount of work was done to restore the Castle to its original grandeur.
-In the early 2000s, The lawfirm wanted to develop townhouses on the property, however, found itself in various legal complications and lawsuits with Verona, and in 2006, the property was placed on the market.
+The building and grounds fell into a state of dilapidation until 1985 when the law firm of Schwartz, Tobia & Stanziale purchased the property.
+Through 2005 a considerable amount of work was done to restore the Castle to its original grandeur.
+In the early 2000s, The law firm wanted to develop townhouses on the property, however, found itself in various legal complications and lawsuits with Verona, and in 2006, the property was placed on the market.
 As a result of grants from the NJ Green Acres Program and the Essex County Recreation and Open Space Trust Fund, the County of Essex purchased Kip's Castle in March 2007.
 The property is now part of the historic Essex County Park System.

 Offices for the County Division of Cultural and Historic Affairs, the Essex County Recreation and Open Space Committee and Essex County Park Foundation will be located in the castle, which is also a meeting site for the twelve-member Kip's Castle Park Advisory Board appointed by the County Executive to provide guidance about the maintenance, restoration, activities, and growth of the facility as another asset for the Essex community.
 According to the county brochure, over time, Kip's Castle Park will become the County's premiere cultural resource center, supporting and promoting arts and culture throughout the region.
 Meeting space will be available for community groups, and non-profit organizations.
 A calendar of ongoing educational programming will be developed, and museum space will be created to showcase the history of the Essex County Park System.

 Cranetown Triangulation Site

-Kip's Castle is location of the former Cranetown Triangulation Site, one of the first triangulation stations established in 1817 by Ferdinand Hassler for the United States Survey of the Coast and was used to map New York Harbor.
+Kip's Castle is location of the former Cranetown Triangulation Site, one of the first triangulation stations established in 1817 by Ferdinand Hassler for the U.S. Survey of the Coast and was used to map New York Harbor.
 A search by personnel of the New Jersey Geodetic Control Survey and the National Geodetic Survey in 1984 to locate Hassler's surveying mark at Cranetown (former name for Montclair) was unsuccessful, as the station was determined to be under Kip's Castle and the rock outcropping that it had been set on might have been cut away when the house was constructed.
 The Cranetown Triangulation Site was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1986.